 *The pricing included is for the entry-level/lowest-priced offering that was found on vendor websites on August 27, 2021.
 These ranges correspond to the 25th, 75th, and 100th percentile of the pricing information gathered from vendor websites of sample products and exclude freemium plans.

-That being said, these costs pertaining to different remote work solutions could vary depending upon business size and number of features.
+That being said, these costs pertaining to different remote work solutions vary depending upon business size and number of features.
 Other additional costs associated with remote work software could be for additional features/add-ons, premium customer support, advanced integrations, and training.

-Therefore, it is important to beware of the total cost of ownership before investing in a particular remote work software.
+It is important to beware of the total cost of ownership before investing in a particular remote work software.

 Key questions to ask remote work software vendor before you buy: